Affirmations Guide: How to Rewire Your Mind Daily

 How to Write Affirmations That Feel True (Not Forced)

-The most meaningful affirmations aren’t the boldest ones — they’re the ones your body can relax into.
+The most meaningful affirmations aren’t the boldest ones.
+They’re the ones your body can relax into.
 Affirmations should feel believable enough to your nervous system.
 If they feel false, your body resists them.
 Start softly:

 - Begin with reality: “I’m learning to trust my voice” instead of “I am always confident.”